JasonRobnson/liri-node-app/README.md

 Twitter: Development to allow swithicng of user Tweets.
 Spotify: Intake of Artist, Albums, and narrow search return with songs.
 ODM: Increase functionality to take in multiple parameters, as well as searching by Actor/Actress and Genre.

+Also, I'd like to write have this program write to a log based on previous user searches.